GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

-the Astrodata Type tree can also be assigned as needed, and the fact that recipes and primitives can be used by name interchangeably ensures that transformations can be refactored and solved with different levels of recipe and primitive.
+the Astrodata Type tree can also be assigned as needed, and the fact that recipes and primitives can be used by name interchangeably ensures that transformations can be refactored and solved with different levels of recipe and primitive as experience grows and needs evolve.
 This flexibility helps us expand and improve the available transformations while still providing a stable interface to the user.

 AstroData is intended to be useful for general python scripting, that is, one does not have to write code in the form of primitives to use Astrodata.
 And, as mentioned previously, the Recipe System is not automatically imported (i.e. as a result of "import astrodata") so that no overhead is borne by the AstroData user not making use of automation features, such as when writing a script.
-A script using AstroData benefits from the type, descriptor, validation, and other built in data handling features of AstroData.
-However, such scripts do not lend themselves to use in a well-controlled automated system, and thus the Recipe System is provided for when there is need for such a system, as with the Gemini Pipeline projects.
+Further, a script using AstroData benefits from the type, descriptor, validation, and other built in data handling features of AstroData.
+However, such scripts do not lend themselves to use in a well-controlled automated system, and thus the Recipe System is provided for when there is need for such a system in which to execute the transformation, as with the Gemini Pipeline projects.
 Unconstrained python scripts lack a consistent control and parameter interface.

-When writing primitives all inputs are provided through the Reduction Context, and depending on the control system these may come from the unix command line, the pyraf command line, from a pipeline control system or other software, or by calling recipes and primitives.
+When writing primitives all inputs are provided through the Reduction Context, and depending on the control system these may come from the unix command line, the pyraf command line, from a pipeline control system or other software, or by the calling recipes and primitives.
-Primitive functions are written as python generators, allowing the control system performs some tasks for the primitive, such as history keeping and logging, keeping lists of stackable images, retrieving appropriate calibrations, reporting image statistics to a central database, etc., when the primitive "yields".
+Primitive functions are written as python generators, allowing the control system to perform some tasks for the primitive, such as history keeping and logging, keeping lists of stackable images, retrieving appropriate calibrations, and reporting image statistics to a central database, etc., when the primitive "yields".

-The automation system is designed to support a range of automation, from dataset by dataset fully automated mode for pipeline processing data as it comes from the telescope, through to "interactive automation" where the user decides at what level to initiate automation and where to intervene.
+The automation system is designed to support a range of automation, from a "dataset by dataset, fully automated" mode for pipeline processing of data as it comes from the telescope, through to "interactive automation" where the user decides at what level to initiate automation and where to intervene.

 As users advance it may be of interest to know that primitives, strictly speaking, transform the"Reduction Context" object and not